• Skip to main content

 Call the IRS for more options

-If you are unable to make a payment or need more time, you can contact the IRS directly and ask about your options.
-If you are able to catch up on payments or reduce the amount of your payments, you may be able to restructure your installment agreement and avoid default.
-The representative may need to ask for additional information about your finances or for documentation that shows reduced income or increased expenses that support your position.
+If you are unable to make a payment or need more time to do so, contact the IRS and ask about other options, such as restructuring your installment agreement.
+To do this, the representative may ask for additional information about your finances or for documentation that shows reduced income or increased expenses that support your position.

 File an appeal